thiagosantos1/CNN_Find_Glasses/README.md

 # Steps

-1) Run a manual convolutional with a filter for edge detecter and save the new pictures
+1) Run a manual convolutional with a filter for edge detecter and save the new pictures.
+We also make the picture brighter where there are more details.
+This helps to highlight the glasses

 2) Convert all convoluted images to idx3 - Ubyte